Skip to content

 1. Open a folder with a Git repository and enable VisualJJ for it.

-2. Open VisualJJ view: click the VisualJJ icon in the Side Bar (or Command Palette → "View: Show VisualJJ").
+2. Open the VisualJJ view: click the VisualJJ icon in the Side Bar (or Command Palette → “View: Show VisualJJ”).

-Note: Sign in to GitHub to create Pull Requests.
 If the repository doesn't use GitHub as a remote, use Ship Now to publish your change.

 Common workflows

-• Start review for commits: select the top change of your work and run Create Pull Request.
-VisualJJ includes the full stack.
+Select the top change of your work and run Create Pull Request.
+VisualJJ includes the full stack in the PR.

-• Break up a large commit: use Split to separate unrelated files before publishing.
+Use Split to separate unrelated files before publishing.

-• Squash small commits: start a new change to mark the next step of work, use Squash to combine them later.
+Start a new change to mark the next step of work, then use Squash to combine them later.

 Requirements & compatibility